texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/manufacturing.md

 ## Section 1.1 - Wood

 Items in this section involve student created projects in which students used traditional and modern woodworking tools, methods, and techniques to create projects.
 Projects may contain minimal use of CNC mills, lathes, computer-controlled lasers, etc. Projects that used CNC mills, lathes, computer-controlled lasers, etc. for more than 80% of fabrication of the total project should not be entered in this category.
 Purchased materials such as glass, mirrors, and hardware must be listed in documentation and do not count as an additional construction material.
-Students are responsible for the design, material selection, and any
+Students are responsible for the design, material selection, and any assembly necessary to complete the project.

 ### Manual Turning

 Projects in this category are crafted using traditional lathe and turning tools.
-Example projects include but
+Example projects include but not limited to lamps, candlesticks, walking canes, and bowls.

 | Event                                                         | Event # |
 | ------------------------------------------------------------- | ------- |